Grup de Recerca en Educació, Interacció i Plurilingüisme

-GREIP is a research team in plurilingual education, recognized by the Generalitat de Catalunya (autonomous government) since 2005.
-We work closely with primary, secondary, university teachers and educators in non-formal contexts, school management teams and decision-makers in educational policies.
-We work with researchers from different parts of the world with the intention of advancing knowledge about language education in the twenty-first century.
+GREIP is the Research Group for Education, Interaction and Plurilingualism, recognised by the autonomous Government of Catalonia since 2005.
+We work closely with primary, secondary and university teachers, educators in non-formal contexts, school management teams and decision-makers for educational policies.
+We work with researchers from different parts of the world with the aim of advancing knowledge about language education in the twenty-first century.

 What is GREIP?

-GREIP (Research Group for Education, Interaction & Plurilingualism) was founded in the 1980s.
-With its 30 years of experience, the team has become a point of reference worldwide in regard to innovation in language education.
-Although always maintaining a coherent, solid focus in our research, GREIP is sufficiently flexible to meld numerous fruitful alliances, both locally and internationally, with individuals and other entities and research teams in primary and secondary schools, at higher education, and in non-formal educational settings.
+Founded in the last decade of the twentieth century, GREIP is a team of researchers specialising in multilingual education in formal and non-formal contexts.
+Throughout its history, the group has established numerous and fruitful alliances with individuals and research teams from different parts of the world, as well as with primary, secondary and higher education centres, and non-formal educational settings.
 These partnerships have contributed to the vast knowledge of the GREIP team in many different areas of research in plurilingual education and imbued our team with a passion to continue collaborative, ethnographic sociolinguistic studies, to contribute to theory-building and teaching innovation, and to advance knowledge and practices for inclusive plurilingual didactics (see areas of teaching and research).

-We are a competitively funded research group (at both national and international levels) and have received funding from AGAUR (Agència de Gestió d’Ajuts Universitaris i de Recerca) continuously since 2005.
+We are a competitively funded research group (at both national and international levels) and have received continuous funding from AGAUR (the Agency for Management of University and Research Grants) since 2005.

 Who is GREIP?